Manteca - Anton Rodriguez

 Rochelle Canteen shoreditch

-Getting a table at Rochelle Canteen first requires you to find a gate with a doorbell in an old primary school playground – but it’s more than worth the mission to track it down.
+Getting a table at Rochelle Canteen first requires you to find a gate with a doorbell in an old primary school playground.
 It’s a joint venture from laurelled chefs Margot Henderson and Melanie Arnold, serving produce-led dishes like steamed mussels with chips; chard, chickpea and tomato stew; and rhubarb panna cotta – all of which can be enjoyed al fresco… or, as it’s also known, behind the school bike shed.

 Details: School House, Arnold Circus, E2 7ES | Book here